starbops/gottodo/README.md

-## GoTToDo - A Todo App with Go, Templ, Tailwind CSS, and HTMX
+## GotToDo - A Todo App with Go, Templ, Tailwind CSS, and HTMX

-GoTToDo is a simple Todo application built with modern web technologies:
+GotToDo is a simple Todo application built with modern web technologies:

 - **Backend**: Go with Echo web framework
 - **Frontend**: Uses HTMX for interactivity with minimal JavaScript